wp-plugins/wp-helpers/readme.txt

 **This plugin requires <a href="http://piklist.com/">Piklist</a>.**

 * Install and activate the <a href="http://wordpress.org/extend/plugins/piklist/">Piklist plugin</a>.
-* Install and activate WordPress Helpers like any other plugin.
+* Install and activate WordPress Helpers.
+* Enjoy!

 == Changelog ==